broken-helmet/assetto-corsa-rally-pacenotes/README.md

 to create e.g. `Into-Left6.wav` which will play for the pacenote `[Into, Left6]` rather than `Into.wav` and `Left6.wav`.
 There is no limit to this, so `Into-Left6-And-Right5-VeryLong.wav` will also work.
 It is also possible to create multiple options for this by adding a `_1`, `_2`, etc., like `Into-Left6_2.wav`.
 It will pick one at random.
 When one is used it will also show in the Pacenote Editor.
+They will not be shown as one note in the Pacenote Editor.

 Custom notes should ideally consist of letters and numbers.
 Please use the UpperCamelCase convention, and avoid names with only numbers and special characters.